 But many who are in the wrong, feel entitled and so will never humble themselves to say, ‘I am Sorry, please forgive me because I was wrong blah, blah.’
 Apologies are only worthwhile if they are heartfelt.
 Many are not.
-Remember telling our kids to apologize to someone, like their little sister or playmate and the ‘I’m sorry’ is not heartfelt.
+Remember telling our kids to apologize to someone, like their little sister or playmate and the ‘I’m sorry’ is not heartfelt, or enough.
 You can hear it in the tone of voice, see it in their downcast eyes.
 They are not sorry for what they did, just sorry they got caught out!

 Adults are just big kids

-But are adults any more grown up than kids?
+But, are adults any more grown up than kids?
 Unfortunately, not.
 Adults sulk, get nasty, lose their temper and yell, ‘I’m never talking to you again!’ just like kids.
 Age does not mean maturity at all.
-Families become estranged so easily over a real or imagined slight, money matters or through divorce.
+Families become estranged so easily over a real or imagined slight, money matters, or through divorce.

 This is the extreme reaction, the extreme act of not forgiving or forgetting.
 But there are many lesser versions of not forgiving.
 Ex partners can refuse to co-operate, refuse to pay alimony, dump tons of cement in your driveway, post nasty or explicit images online.
 The list goes on.